morgansCIC/-luffy_cic-Scandal/README.md

 ## The First Confession

-The account's most revealing post — and arguably its thesis statement — came within the first hour of existence:
+The account's most revealing post — and arguably its thesis statement came within the first hour of existence (dar karitha ):

 ![The T9 confession](images/2026-04-23210223.png)

-The string of numbers is a **T9 keypad message** — the old phone texting system where letters are encoded as number sequences.
-Someone drafted what appears to be a deeply personal message, accidentally fired it into public, and then — in the same breath — announced their own impending doom at the hands of a One Piece character.

-Note the view count: **1**.
-That one view was almost certainly luffy themselves, staring at their own post in horror.

-> *"I'm oversharing hahahaha" — posted publicly, to no followers, on an account that is literally one hour old.
-The self-awareness is real.
-The stopping is not.*

 ---